-The shift supervisor of the officer initiating the pursuit, or if unavailable, the nearest field supervisor will be responsible for the following:
+The field supervisor of the officer initiating the pursuit, or if unavailable, the nearest field supervisor will be responsible for the following:

-- (a) Confirm that all information is reasonably available and current in order to continually assess the situation and risk factors and ensure that the pursuit is conducted within established Department guidelines. - (b) Engage in the pursuit, when appropriate, to provide on-scene supervision. - (c) Exercise management and control of the pursuit even if not engaged in it. - (d) Ensure that no more than the number of required law enforcement units needed are involved in the pursuit under the guidelines set forth in this policy. - (e) Direct that the pursuit be terminated if, in his/her judgment, it is not justified to continue the pursuit under the guidelines of this policy. - (f) Ensure that aircraft assistance is requested if available. - (g) Ensure that the proper radio channel is being used. - (h) Ensure the notification and/or coordination of outside agencies is made. - (i) Prepare a post-pursuit report.
+- (a) Upon becoming aware of a pursuit, immediately notify involved officers and Transit Control Center of supervisory presence and ascertaining all reasonably available information to continuously assess the situation and risk factors associated with the pursuit in order to ensure that the pursuit is conducted within established Department guidelines. - (b) Engage in the pursuit, when appropriate, to provide on-scene supervision. - (c) Exercise management and control of the pursuit even if not engaged in it. - (d) Ensure that no more than the number of required law enforcement units needed are involved in the pursuit under the guidelines set forth in this policy. - (e) Direct that the pursuit be terminated if, in his/her judgment, it is not justified to continue the pursuit under the guidelines of this policy. - (f) Ensure that aircraft assistance is requested if available. - (g) Ensure that the proper radio channel is being used.